LSSTDESC/descqa/README.md

 _Note: Stay in `your/own/directory/descqa-local` for this step.
 You do **not** need to go to the main descqa directory to run the test._

-First, find out where the actual catalogs sit (they are big files so they are not in the repo).
-Most likely they will be at

-    /project/projectdirs/lsst/descqacmu/catalog

-Now you are set to run the tests, simply run
+Simply run:

     cd your/own/directory/descqa-local
-    ./run_master.sh -v --cdir /project/projectdirs/lsst/descqacmu/catalog
+    ./run_master.sh -v

-The `-v` argument will let the error messages be printed out.
-The `--cdir` argument sets where the actual catalogs live.
+The `-v` argument allows the error messages to be printed out, which is useful for debugging.

 If you want to run only a subset of catalogs or tests, you can specify `--catalogs-to-run` (or `--rc` for short) and `--validations-to-run` (or `--rv` for short)

-    ./run_master.sh -v --cdir /project/projectdirs/lsst/descqacmu/catalog --catalogs-to-run CATALOG1 CATALOG2 --validations-to-run TEST1 TEST2
+    ./run_master.sh -v --rc CATALOG1 CATALOG2 --rv TEST1 TEST2

 ### Step 4: Check results